25 Summer Activities In and Around Missoula

 7. Visit a National Park

 While not in Missoula, two BIG National Parks sit right in our backyard.
-Only a few hours away is Glacier National Park and its clear rivers, Going-to-the-Sun road, Lake McDonald and gorgeous hikes.
+Only a few hours away is Glacier National Park with clear rivers, Going-to-the-Sun road, Lake McDonald and gorgeous hikes.
 A handful of hours south finds you at Yellowstone National Park, where you can see otherworldly geothermal features and the timely Old Faithful geyser.

 8. Run the Missoula Marathon